autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

     ), context
 ```

-and finally the test condition.
+Finally the test condition.
 As before, it is just a smoke test that ensures the node can be

-1. launched with its default parameter file,
+1. Launched with its default parameter file.
-2. terminated with a standard `SIGTERM` signal,
+2. Terminated with a standard `SIGTERM` signal.

-so the test code is executed after the node executable has been shut down (`post_shutdown_test`):
+So the test code is executed after the node executable has been shut down (`post_shutdown_test`):

 ```python
 @launch_testing.post_shutdown_test()